MicrosoftDocs/dynamics365smb-docs/business-central/hr-how-manage-absence.md

 ---
 # Manage Employee Absence
-To manage an employee's absence, you must record the absence in the **Absence Registration** page.
+To manage an employee's absence, you must record the absence on the **Absence Registration** page.
 It can then be viewed in different ways for analysis and reporting needs.

 You can view employee absence in two different pages:

 * The **Absence Registration** page, where you register all employee absences with a line for each absence.
 * The **Employee Absences** page, where the absences for one employee only is shown.
-This is the information that you entered in the **Absence Registration** page, filtered by the particular employee.
+This is the information that you entered on the **Absence Registration** page, filtered by the particular employee.

 To obtain meaningful statistics, you should always use the same unit of measure (hour or day) when registering employee absences.